COSHH - Control of Substances Hazardous to Health Regulations 2002

 at high pressure; at extreme temperatures; or have explosive or

-flammable properties (other regulations apply to these risks)
+flammable properties (other regulations apply to these risks - see our page on

 - Biological agents that are outside the employer's control e.g. catching